openstack/diskimage-builder/elements/source-repositories/README.md

 If mulitple elements register a source location with the same <destination>
 then source-repositories will exit with an error.
 Care should therefore be taken to only use elements together that download source to different locations.

+The repository paths built into the image are stored in etc/dib-source-repositories, one repository per line.
+This permits later review of the repositories (by users or by other elements).